 FR-907.
 Unused requirement number

 FR-908.
 If there are uncommitted changes in the requisition data, the stamper should warn the user before it stamps.

+See FRM-OP-IT-05-007-B, PDF Stamping Requirements for the mapping from SARP requisition data into PDF fields.